adblockplus/web.adblockplus.org/README.md

 Available tags:
 - @all_browsers - these tests have different behaviour on different browsers
 - @third_party_link - these tests can fail due to third party sites being down
+- @visual_regression - compares snapshots for each page against an approved baseline snapshot

+## Updating visual regression snapshots

+Currently visual regression snapshots are only included in the repository for Linux Chromium.
+In order to update these snapshots can download the visual_regression_tests:archive artifact after the test job has failed.
+Rename the actual file to be simply the browser name and then replace the existing file in the linux folder for the page.

+If running snapshot tests locally and no existing snapshot exists, Playwright will automatically create the baseline snapshot.
+These can then be used as the baseline for future runs locally.
+If running locally and there are snapshot differences and want to confirm new changes can run `npx playwright test --grep @visual_regression --update-snapshots` to update all snapshots for that environment.